chiupam/tutorial/Loon/Plus_EN/JaveScript_Format_EN.md

 Loon currently has only three kinds of script statements, namely `http-request`, `http-response` and `cron` statements.
 Xiaobai understands these three statements.
 For adding scripts through the UI or directly configuring and writing scripts in Loon The sentences have been greatly improved

--TF 2.1.13(199) update: Added network-changed type scripts, which will trigger scripts when the network environment changes, and add access to configuration and setting strategies, operating mode script APIs
+- TF 2.1.13(199) update: Added network-changed type scripts, which will trigger scripts when the network environment changes, and add access to configuration and setting strategies, operating mode script APIs

 ## `http-request` statement